-Careers in agriculture are diverse, rewarding, and in demand.
-USDA offers employment opportunities for students and recent graduates to work in the agricultural, science, technology, math, environmental, management, business, and other fields.
-Visit our USDA Agencies Career Grid (PDF, 79 KB) to see which agencies employ your field of interest.
-From the classroom to the workplace, the USDA supports student engagement, recruitment, retention, and agricultural workforce development.
+Careers at USDA are diverse, rewarding, and in demand.
+USDA offers employment opportunities for students and recent graduates to work in agriculture, science, technology, math, nutrition, food systems, management, business, and managing the impacts of climate change.
+From the classroom to the workplace, USDA supports student engagement, recruitment, retention, and agricultural workforce development.

 Start your career at the U.S. Department of Agriculture.
 The USDA offers federal internship and employment opportunities for current students, recent graduates, recent veterans, and those with advanced degrees.
 There are three pathway opportunities.